tbrowder/config-scripts/install-rakudo-star/README.md

+# Installation scripts for the Rakudo Perl 6 Star distribution

+The **Rakudo Perl 6 Star** distribution is released quarterly from <https://rakudo.org>.

-## This directory has two scripts, the second one created with the Perl 6 program in directory "util/":
+### This directory has two scripts, the second one created with the Perl 6 program in directory "util/":

 1. 0-download-rakudo-star.sh